nheijmans/malzoo/README.md

 so correlations between malware samples can be found.
 This can aid as input for Threat Intelligence or help incident response to classify a sample.

 A few use cases are:
-* Use the collected information to see correlations (e.g. see most used packers),
+* Use the collected information to get insights in malware (e.g. see most used packers),
 * Analyze a specific directory to collect information from samples added,
 * Gather intell of large open source malware repositories,
 * Visualize the results by exporting them to a data analysis tool (e.g. [Splunk](https://www.splunk.com))